 Interest Expense.
 Interest expense increased principally due to a net \$9.8 million increase related to higher levels of borrowings on the Partnership's Senior Notes and the revolving credit facility and \$2.9 million due to borrowings related to our interstate operations.
 Partnership borrowings increased primarily due to the financing of our growth capital expenditures and the Canyon acquisition.
-Interest expense also increased due to a net \$11.5 million change in gains and losses of non-hedge interest rate swaps included in interest expense for the three months ended February 28, 2007 and hedge ineffectiveness.
-The increase in interest expense was offset by a net \$8.1 million decrease in interest expense related to decreased borrowings of the Parent Company and \$0.9 million for propane related interest which decreased primarily to scheduled debt payments that have occurred between the comparable periods.
+Interest expense also increased due to \$2.7 million of unrealized gains related to non-hedged interest rate swaps and the ineffective portion of derivatives qualifying for hedge accounting included in interest expense for the three months ended February 28, 2007.
+Unrealized gains and losses related to non-hedged interest rate swaps were included in other income, net for the three months ended March 31, 2008.
+The increase in interest expense was offset by propane related interest which decreased \$0.9 million due primarily to the scheduled debt payments that have occurred between the comparable periods.